Fascia Research Society logo

 Fabiana Silva is a physiotherapist from Brazil.
 She holds a Masters in Epidemiology and is a Sports Physio Specialist.
 Currently, she works in a clinical practice and as an invited Professor in Post Graduate Physiotherapy Courses about Fascia, Sports, and Manual Therapy in Latin America.
 She is the author of two chapters in the new edition of Fascia: The Tensional Network of The Human Body, and is the technical reviewer of the Portuguese version of Travell & Simons' Myofascial Pain and Dysfunction: The Trigger Point Manual.

-Claire is a PhD researcher, graduate teaching assistant and content reviewer at the University of Kent, in Canterbury, United Kingdom.
-Claire’s vocational background in personal training and exercise referral led her to a BSc in Sport and exercise sciences with a specialism in clinical exercise physiology; her published dissertation focused on engaging inactive, sedentary females in physical activity.
-Now, Claire’s PhD focuses on the impact of the thoracolumbar fascia in those with chronic lower back pain, incorporating possible interventions to increase physical activity, reduce sedentary behavior and, perhaps most importantly, to reduce pain.
-Within her graduate teaching role Claire currently leads seminars on a range of modules from anatomy, biomechanics, soft tissue massage and more as well as creating content for clinical pharmacology modules.
+Dr. Claire Melanie Boucher is a Lecturer in Sports and Exercise Sciences and Sports Therapy and Rehabilitation at the University of Kent in Canterbury, United Kingdom.
+Claire’s vocational background in exercise referral led her to an academic career in sport and exercise sciences with a specialism in clinical exercise physiology; her previous research focused on engaging inactive, sedentary females in physical activity.
+She completed her PhD on the impact of the thoracolumbar fascia in those with chronic lower back pain using ultrasound imaging in 2023.
+Claire's research continues to investigate ultrasound imaging on fascia, and the use of targeted physical activity interventions to reduce pain and importantly impact fascia.

 Contact Board or Staff